 Attendance monitoring is required by the U.S. Department of Education to support any disbursements made to eligible students receiving federal or state financial aid funds.
-Failure to begin attendance in any course for which a student is registered will require a pro rata reduction in Pell Grant awards and possible cancellation of student loans.
+Failure to begin attendance in any course for which a student is registered will require a pro rata reduction in Pell Grant awards and possible cancellation of student loans and other aid.